pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 ## Use Drush to Update Modules on Pantheon

-First, make sure the dev environment is set to [SFTP mode](/docs/articles/sites/code/developing-directly-with-sftp-mode/).
+First, make sure the Dev environment is set to [SFTP mode](/docs/articles/sites/code/developing-directly-with-sftp-mode/).
 Then:

     drush @pantheon.SITENAME.dev up --no-core